5 warning signs you are missing massive sales opportunities

 - It all feels like hard work

 With a different approach maybe you could turn things around.
 Are you sure that you are not missing opportunities to grow?
 What if you could be selling a LOT more?

 What is really causing the problem?

-Did you answer Yes to some of the questions above?
-Then, just like the salesman I met, the problem is that, in the eyes of your customer, your product/ service looks like all the other products/ services on offer.
+Did you answer “Yes” to some of the questions above?
+Then, just like the salesman I met, the issue is often that, in the eyes of your customer, your products/ services look like all the rest.